MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 What users see in Delve is influenced by which release program you've chosen for your organization.
 See [My Office Delve looks different from what you describe](https://support.office.com/article/8fe977a0-cc37-4845-a75d-96994dffca5d) for an overview of the main differences.

-## Control access to the Office Graph
+## Control access to Delve and features in other apps powered by Office Graph
 <a name="BKMK_DelveOnOff"> </a>

-You control access to the Office Graph from the SharePoint admin center.
+You control access to Delve and related features powered by the Office Graph from the SharePoint admin center.

-If you don't allow access to the Office Graph, you disable the functionality in Office 365 that is powered by the Office Graph, such as Delve.
-If you disable access to Delve, you also affect the relevance of the content displayed elsewhere in Office 365, for example on the SharePoint start page and the **Discover** view in OneDrive.
+By default, users in your organization can access Delve and related features within other apps.
+If you disable Delve, users will no longer see:
+- The Delve app tile in the app launcher
+- The "Suggested" list on the SharePoint start page
+- The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
+- Documents on other users' profile cards and pages

  See [What is the effect of allowing or not allowing access to the Office Graph?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff) for more information.

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)